CinefestOZ

 CinefestOZ is an annual film festival that takes place over five days in the South West region of Western Australia.
 IndigifestOZ is a section of the festival devoted to Aboriginal and Torres Strait Islander filmmakers.
 The CinefestOZ Film Prize of A$100,000 is the richest film prize in the country.

 History

 The CinefestOZ film festival was founded in 2008 by David Barton and Helen Shervington, "as a cultural celebration of the French bicentenary of Antipodean exploration of the South West corner of Western Australia".
 The opening film at the inaugural festival was the highly-acclaimed Australian film Black Balloon.

-The festival has staged IndigifestOZ since 2015, which provides a showcase for Aboriginal and Torres Strait Islander filmmakers.
+The inaugural CinefestOZ Film Prize was awarded in 2014.

+In July 2023 it was announced that funding for the festival would continue for at least a further three years, until 2025.